Ad Age: Creativity 50

 Since 2016, Ad Age has been running an annual award called Creativity 50 honoring the 50 most creative people in the advertising, marketing, technology and entertainment industries, in addition to top creative campaigns and the most innovative advertising.
 Past winners have also included entertainers such as Beyonce, David Bowie, Sia, Dwayne Johnson, James Corden, Donald Glover, Stephen Colbert and author Kelly Oxford.

 Controversy

+June 1968 "Guns Must Go" editorial

+In June 1968, the magazine's editorial board generated controversy and significant discussion about gun control in the United States after it ran an editorial with the headline "Guns Must Go".
+The editorial was written in response to the assassination of Robert F. Kennedy.
+Immense reaction generated after its publication, including fierce backlash.
+The magazine's managing editor, Jarlath J. Graham, soon remarked that "all hell broke loose" after the publication of the editorial.

-Thirty years after Ad Age's "Guns must go!" headline, on an editorial in response to the 1968 assassination of Robert F. Kennedy, the periodical's founder's eldest son wrote "Nothing Ad Age has done before or since has provoked a bigger response."
-There were "cancel my subscription" responses to what was described as "It is the first time I have ever seen Advertising Age step out of their field. ...
+Thirty years after the editorial's publication headline, the periodical's founder's eldest son reflected, "nothing Ad Age has done before or since has provoked a bigger response."
+He noted that the magazine had received many "cancel my subscription" messages in response to the editorial, describing it as, "the first time I have ever seen Advertising Age step out of their field. ...
 What's more, it is not terribly becoming."